Macaulay2/Workshop-2025-Tulane/README.md

 1. Document the existing code
 2. Write tests for the existing code
 3. Break apart solveGaussianSystem into smaller useful functions
+4. Compare our code against existing state of art
-4. Look into follow up ideas in the overleaf
+5. Look into follow up ideas in the overleaf